cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/http-migration.rst

 - Selecting Data Plane to Attach to:

-Both Ingress and Gateway API resources need to be explicitly attached to a Dataplane.
+Both Ingress and Gateway API resources must be explicitly attached to a Dataplane.

 .. tabs::

     .. group-tab:: Ingress

-        An Ingress resource must specify a class to select which Ingress controller to use.
+        An Ingress resource must specify a class that selects which Ingress controller to use.

         .. code-block:: shell-session